 In 2001, Reverend John Robbins was appointed to Trinity.
 There was a great dynamic going on at Trinity and this created a need for more space to worship.
 Trinity was landlocked at Park Row; due to this restriction, a committee was formed to find a more appropriate property.

 In 2006, with many prayers and a God intervention, the 29 acres at the corner of West Green Oaks and Pioneer Parkway was purchased.
 We called our new home The Promise Land.
 In 2007, Reverend Scott Youngblood was appointed to Trinity and was responsible for overseeing the construction of our present site.
 He served on the building committee and was a frequent visitor during the many stages of growth of the building.
 In October 2012, the first services were held at our new location.
 The new church was amazing and brought in many visitors who had watched it being built.

 In July 2013, Dr. Dean Posey was appointed to serve at Trinity.
-The past three years have seen many changes at Trinity.
+Since then we have seen many changes at Trinity.
 The growth of our Sunday Schools, the development of the South 15 fields for the Sport’s Ministry and the plans for the NW Quadrant to build a Chapel, a Columbarium, a Labyrinth and an outdoor amphitheater.
 It continues to be an exciting time at Trinity.

 The beautiful stained glassed window in the Sanctuary was given in honor and memory of Orville Niblack by his family.

 There is an interesting motivation behind this gift.
 Orville and Saunda enjoyed visiting churches on their travels and they had a passion for the stained glassed windows in these churches and would look for them in the different locations.